alanng10/class-lang/Docue/Article/Word/a.md

 Word "fact" has meaning that is refactor.

+Word "title" has meaning that is head char list.

 Word "symbol" has meaning that is entity represent entity.

 Word "reposit" has meaning that is repository.